jamestpatmore/Project2/README.md

 ```

 ## Screenshots
-As a new user You get to create a profile!!!
+As a new user You get to create a profile!!! :dizzy:

 ![signup page](./public/images/signupscreenshot.png)

-Then you get directed after you login to the hompage :)
+Then you get directed after you login to the hompage :nerd_face:

 ![homepage](./public/images/homepagescreenshot.png)

 Here is our PC section within the application.
-SHowcasing the latest and greatest
+SHowcasing the latest and greatest :computer:

 ![pc page](./public/images/pcscreenshot.png)

-If you click on the product it takes you to
+If you click on the product it takes you to... :package:

 ![product](./public/images/productscreenshot.png)

-Here is the blog section of the application
+Here is the blog section of the application :envelope_with_arrow:

 ![blog](./public/images/blogscreenshot.png)

-Where you also have the ability to submit a blog!!
+Where you also have the ability to submit a blog!! :outbox_tray:

 ![blogsubmit](./public/images/blogsubmitscreenshot.png)

 Just wanted to showcase some of the functionalities and aestheics!
-Use the application to dive deeper
+Use the application to dive deeper :test_tube: